Source File

 That is why the benchmark alone is incomplete.
 A stronger manipulation model reduces one class of risk.
 It does not solve plant layout, end-effector choice, cycle-time variance, failure recovery, or field service.

-This is the same commercialization logic behind china-humanoid-robots-factory-deployment-2026 and hangzhou-embodied-ai-pilot-base-procurement-scenarios.
+This is the same commercialization logic behind China Humanoid Robots In Factories: Deployment, Not Demos and China humanoid robot filing reality check.
 The category only becomes real when capability, scenario packaging, and operating support line up.

 AgiBot Did Give Buyers One Better Signal